 Perched amidst the hills of Nagaland, Pfutsero stands as a testament to the enduring heritage of the region.
 This charming town, nestled in the heart of the Phek district, boasts a history that stretches back through the ages.

-The region was historically inhabited by the Chakhesang Naga tribe, known for their intricate woodwork and vibrant festivals.
+The Chakhesang Naga tribe, known for their intricate woodwork and vibrant festivals, historically inhabited the region.

 As one explores Pfutsero’s surroundings, remnants of ancient customs and traditions are visible, showcasing the Naga way of life.
 The town’s elevation lends it breathtaking panoramic views, and its history is as captivating as the vistas it offers.